CrowdStrike/community/README.md

 * Regardless of license choice, your LICENSE file should contain:
   + Language explicitly stating the project content is provided "as is" without warranty.
 Both The Unlicense and MIT License has this language.
   + A explicit statement, most likely in your README, stating your initiative is a *project* and not *product*.
 Set expectations upfront and guide the community to your projects collaboration spaces.
-For example, on the [FalconPy SDK Project](https://github.com/CrowdStrike/falconpy), the following language was used.
+For example, on the [FalconPy SDK Project](https://github.com/CrowdStrike/falconpy), the following language was used:

-* Individual files in your project do not need licensing incorporated into the top of the file.
-Use a whole-of-project LISCENSE file.

 ```
 # Support & Community Forums